pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 ## CICD

 * gallery images should be same width
-* separate Architecture section (or rename Fund. to Foundation and include Architecture, Cats, Spire, FP, ...)
+* Foundation should include Architecture, Cats, Spire, FP, ...
+* rename "Spokes"
 * look for opportunities to use `mdoc:silent`
 * move much of Road Map to chapter-specific "next steps" sections
 * simplify "Installation"; make dependencies clear in each section